 |Exhibits and Historic Sites|

-Camping: Family camping: Just past the park office, a turnoff leads to the family campground where 88 campsites for tents and recreational vehicles are located on two loop roads.
+Camping: Family camping: Just past the park office, a turnoff leads to the family campground where 90 campsites for tents and recreational vehicles are located on three loop roads.
 Each site has a tent pad, picnic table and fire ring / grill.
-Drinking water and two bathhouses with hot showers are located nearby.
+Drinking water and two washhouses with hot showers are located nearby.
 Electric and water hookups are located on some sites and a dump station for use by registered RV campers is adjacent to the campground.
-The campground and bathhouse with hot showers are open year round.
+The campground and bathhouse are open year round.

-There is a six-person limit per campsite.
+There is a fee for camping and a limit of six persons per site.
+Reservations are encouraged but any site not reserved is available on a first-com first-served basis.
 Park gates are locked daily at posted closing hours.
-Campers are not permitted to leave the park after closing or before 8 a.m., except in an emergency.
-In an emergency situation, go to the pay phone located at contact station where emergency procedures are posted.
+Campers are not permitted to leave the park after closing hours or before 7 a.m., except in an emergency.
+In an emergency situation, go to the pay phone at the contact station or visitor center and dial 911.

 Group camping: Four group sites are available for a fee by reservation only.
-Each site will accommodate 30 people.
-Each site has a fire ring, grill, 2 picnic tables and a water spigot.
-Bathhouse with hot showers and flush toilets is available year-round.
+Each site will accommodate 25 people.
+Each site has a fire ring, grill, tables and access to water, restrooms and showers.